Chaitalykundu/Web-Development/03-JavaScript/01-Basic/10-Loops/Exercise/Questions.md

 2. Write a `while` loop that counts down from 5 to 1 and stores the numbers in an array

-3. Write a `do while` loop that prompts a user to enter their favourite tea type until they emter `stop`.
+3. Write a `do while` loop that prompts a user to enter their favourite tea type until they enter `stop`.
 Store each tea type in an array named `teaCollection`

 4. Write a `do while` loop that adds numbers from 1 to 3 and stores the result in a variable named `total`

 5. Write a `for` loop that multiplies each element in the array `[2,4,6]` by 2 and stores the result in a new array named `multipliedNumbers`

 6. Write a `for` loop that lists all the cities in the array `["Paris", "New York", "Tokyo", "London"]` and stores each city in a new array named `cityList`

 7. Write a `for` loop that loops through the array [1,2,3,4,5,6,7,8,9] and stops the loop when it finds 5, Stores all elements before 5 in a new array.

 8. Write a `for` loop that loops through the array `[1,2,3,4,5,6,7,8,9]` and skips 5.
 Stores all elements in a new array.